CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     -rw-r--r-- 1 root root  21K Oct 14 10:52 stylesheet.css
     ```

     So the simplest solution available is to create our own image by patching the current one.
-WE will use this `Dockerfile`:
+We will use this `Dockerfile`:

     ```Dockerfile
     FROM docker.io/digitalmethodsinitiative/4cat:stable